Definition of Gross Profit

 Gross profit is presented on a multiple-step income statement prior to deducting selling, general and administrative expenses and prior to nonoperating revenues, nonoperating expenses, gains and losses.

-To illustrate gross profit, let's assume that a manufacturer's net sales are $60,000 and its cost of goods sold (using absorption costing) is $39,000.
-The manufacturer's gross profit is $21,000 ($60,000 minus $39,000).
-The gross profit ratio or gross profit percentage is 35% ($21,000 divided by $60,000).
+Let's assume that a manufacturer has net sales of $60,000 and its cost of goods sold (using absorption costing) is $39,000.
+Therefore, the manufacturer's gross profit is $21,000 ($60,000 minus $39,000).
+The gross profit ratio or gross profit percentage is 35% (gross profit of $21,000 divided by net sales of $60,000).